Frome Preserved: a Museum’s History published by the Museum and printed by Dean Press, to commemorate the Museum’s 50th Anniversary in 2016.

 The Book of Frome by Michael McGarvie FSA

-The Industries of Frome and The Buildings of Frome by Rodney Goodall
+The Buildings of Frome by Rodney Goodall

 Frome Heritage Trail

 To order Frome Society for Local Study publications online or by post please contact FSLS direct